Nuitka/Nuitka-website/site/pages/overview.rst

 Milestone 3, constant folding and propagation, is already in place, and some control flow optimizations are also applied - but this is just the start.
-Constant folding will see big gains as the type inferencing matures and more variables are opened up to become constants.
+Constant folding will see big gains as the type inference matures and more variables are opened up to become constants.

-For milestone 4 the first steps are in place achieve type inferencing.
+For milestone 4 the first steps are in place achieve type inference.
 The results are encouraging, but it will need a lot more work before this can be made the default approach.
 Remember that this is still Python, Nuitka cannot be guaranteed to perfectly guess type information.

 We have yet to start on milestones 5 and 6.
 There is still quite a way to go until we hit the "future".

 In the meantime you can find its `latest version here
 </doc/download.html>`_.

+.. include:: variables.inc